chrieke/streamlit-keplergl/README.md

 ```

 **Set map location:**
-The initial map location is configured via the KeplerGL object configuration, see
+The initial map location is configured via the KeplerGL configuration, see
-[example](https://github.com/chrieke/streamlit-keplergl/issues/4#issuecomment-1011207633).
+[example](https://github.com/chrieke/streamlit-keplergl/blob/main/examples/streamlit-keplergl-example-with-config.py).
 Or if your map contains data
 ([example](https://github.com/chrieke/streamlit-keplergl/blob/main/examples/streamlit-keplergl-example-with-data.py)),
 you can use the `center_map` parameter (see below).